 Some businesses (e.g those Limited by Guarantee) also require you to file an operating agreement, which is similar to a partnership agreement (detailing how the corporation will run, including the responsibilities of the shareholders, directors and officers).

-You can equally decide to register churches, associations, clubs and other Non Government Organizations (NGOs) if that is what you want.
+There is another type of company that is under the part B of CAMA known as Incorporated Trustee which is a little bit complex.
+Under this incorporated trustee also you can equally decide to register churches, associations, clubs and other Non Government Organizations (NGOs) if that is what you want.

+Additional, if you want to register a Public Limited Company (PLC), this will mean a higher legal, accounting, tax service costs and enough paper works.
 You may be required to hold directors meetings and annual shareholders’ meetings, etc. as stated in the company formation and filling documents.

 - Form CAC1.1